nestauk/dap_ds_mcc_job_similarity_tool/README.md

 The repo has two main attributes:

   1. `mcc_sussex/app.py`: the code for the frontend of the Streamlit app
-  2. `mcc_sussex/backend/*`: all of the code for the data preprocessing and similarity calculations to recommend viable job transitions
+  2. `mcc_sussex/backend/*`: all of the code for the data preprocessing and similarity calculations to recommend viable job transitions using the algorithm described in this [blog post](INSERT LINK TO BLOG)

 To run the app locally: